dgelsin/ArcPP/README.md

 ## Disclaimer

-While all analyses for ArcPP have been performed with greatest care, errors in the underlying software, raw datasets or database cannot be rules out completely.
+While all analyses for ArcPP have been performed with greatest care, errors in the underlying software, raw datasets or database cannot be ruled out completely.
 Therefore, the source code used for this project is available here and should be inspected if in doubt or used to verify results.
-As common practive in science: be critical and never trust results blindly.
+As common practice in science: be critical and never trust results blindly.

 ## License